user00011001/Eth-Contract-Fetcher/README.md

 ### Features
 - Scans the Ethereum blockchain for newly created contracts
-- Tracks the latest scanned block to resume scanning from the previous state
 - Displays the block number, sender's address, contract address, and timestamp of each contract creation

 ### How to Run